moea/playground/pages/_posts/2025-04-08-occurrence.md

 ```

 I left out utility functions and so on, and some minor functionality,
 but that's about the long and short of it.
+The full source [is here](https://github.com/moea/playground/tree/main/refinement)

 <a id="refinement"></a>